-The world was changing then as now, technology bringing different cultures into closer contact, science disputing theological traditions about the meanings of our bodies.
+The world was changing, technology bringing different cultures into closer contact, science disputing theological traditions about the meanings of bodies.
 Yet the politics of narcissism – love of what looks like me – reigned supreme.
-Onto this scene burst Shakespeare, his ethics inseparable from his choice to write in drama, the form of literature making the most of the visual.
-Uncovering the lives and minds of marked characters like Richard III, Aaron the Moor, Shylock the Jew, Ophelia, Edmund, Falstaff, Thersites, Othello, and Caliban, Shakespeare’s conclusion is sobering: social interaction between stigmatized people and stigmatizers will always be fraught, imperfect, tragicomic, loaded with guesswork about attitudes and biases, even when attempts at reparations are made.
+Onto this scene burst Shakespeare, whose plays suggest that social interaction between stigmatized people and stigmatizers will always be fraught, imperfect, tragicomic, loaded with guesswork about attitudes and biases, even when attempts at reparations are made.
 Historicizing stigma in earlier English literature and culture, theorizing it with modern social science, this book shows it to be central in Shakespeare’s artistic vision, and Shakespeare to be central in the history of stigma.

 Hath Not a Jew a Nose?
 Or, the Danger of Deformity in Comedy